Ranch Sorting National Championships

 The points system through the year will be identical to the current RSNC National Finals point’s race.
 First place contestants will earn ½ point for 3-4 teams, 1 point for 5-9 teams, 2 points for 10-14 teams, 3 points for 15-19 teams, 4 for 20-24, 5 for 25-29, 6 for 30-34, 7 for 35-39, 8 for 40-44, 9 for 45 and over up to 100 teams.
 If more than 100 teams in a class then the points will be doubled.
 These accumulated points will determine the contestant’s placing in the Top 20 of each division for their state.
 Only top 20 contestants that have competed in a minimum of 4 shows prior to the State Finals in that state’s point race are eligible for prizes and the winners will be determined by total points won throughout the year and at the State Finals for each of the following categories: Beginner, Rookie, Novice, Amateur, Open, Masters and Youth.

 All RSNC Regionals, State & County Fairs, plus the following events (Cow Palace, CA, Tri-State Horse Expo, Sioux Falls, SD, Congress Super Sort, and Cheyenne Frontier Days) will be awarded double points and participation credit.
 In addition, all shows with 1,000 teams or more will be awarded double points and participation credit for show count to attend State or World Finals.
-These do not count for double participation rides towards the Cinch Shoot Out qualification at the World Finals.
-Additionally, if a state or county fair is scheduled as a 2 or more day event, it will not count as double participation.
+Additionally, if a state or county fair is scheduled as a 2 or more day event, it will not count more than double participation.

 Each First Place winning member from each rating category from each state will permanently be listed in the RSNC HALL OF FAME!
 The state high money winner and the high money horse from each state will additionally be enshrined into the RSNC HALL OF FAME!